Series Producer: 1988-1989

 Executive Producer: 1995-2018

-John left the Seven Network in mid-1989 and became the Head of Drama at the Nine Network.
-He was in that capacity for two years, until he head across to Network Ten as the new Head of Drama.
-He remained in that position for four years, until returning to the Seven Network to be, once again, the Head of Drama.
+John left the Seven Network in mid-1989 to take up the head of drama at the Nine Network.
+He was in that capacity for two years, until he moved across to Network Ten in the same position.
+He remained there for four years, until returning to the Seven Network to be, once again, the head of drama.

-In his 17 years as the Head of Drama at the Seven Network, John executively produced many award-winning, high-rating drama series including Blue Heelers, All Saints, Always Greener and Packed to the Rafters.
-He also acted as the Executive Producer of Home and Away for the entirety of his position in the role.
+In his 17 years at the Seven Network, John was an integral part of the creation process and executively produced many award-winning, high-rating drama series including All Saints, Always Greener, Packed to the Rafters and Winners & Losers.
+He also acted as the executive producer of Home and Away for the entirety of his position in the role.

-In 2012, John stepped down as the Head of Drama, leaving the role in the competent hands of Julie McGauran.
-Despite his departure from the executive role, John remained in a newly-created, otherwise equal, position that saw him continue on as an Executive Producer, alongside Julie.
-The change of role, however, freed him up to work more closely with Bevan Lee, the Network Script Executive at the time, and allowed them to be able to focus more on the creative process in the in-house drama department.
+In 2012, John stepped down as the head of drama, leaving the role in the competent hands of Julie McGauran.
+Despite his departure from the executive role, John remained in a newly-created, otherwise equal, position that saw him continue on as an executive producer, alongside Julie.
+The change of role, however, freed him up to work more closely with Bevan Lee and allowed them to be able to focus more on the creative process in the in-house drama department.

-John ceased being the Executive Producer of Home and Away in July 2018, ending his 23 year stint in the role.
+John ceased being the executive producer of Home and Away at the end of 2017, ending his 20 year stint in the role.

 Picture with thanks to John Holmes